Parameterizing Path Partitions: 1 -hardness for DAGSPP and DAGIPP

-Also, if $G'$ has an spp of size $k'$, then for each row $i$, with $i \in [k]$, any path starting at $s_i$ has to skip exactly one gadget and end at $t_i$.
-If we do not skip any gadget, $s_{i,j}$ cannot be connected to $t_{i,j}, j >i$.
-Once we skip a gadget, we are at the bottom level of the row and hence we cannot skip again.
-To conclude if $G$ has a shortest path partition of size $k'$ (then in the solution) the path starting at $s_i$ has to end at $t_i$ and this path has to skip exactly one gadget.
+Therefore, if $G'$ has an spp of size $k'$, then for each row $i$, with $i \in [k]$, any path starting at $s_i$ has to skip exactly one gadget and end at $t_i$.
+If we do not skip any gadget, $s_{i,j}$ cannot be connected to $t_{i,j}$, with $j >i$.
+Once we skip a gadget, we are at the bottom level of the row, and hence we cannot skip again.
 Through this skipped gadget, $s_{i,j}$ is connected to $t_{i,j}$.
-The bottom of the row is covered by a path starting from $b^{i, 0}$ and the top of the row is covered by a path starting at $v \in T^{i,u}$ after the skipped gadget and ending at $a_{k+2}^{i,n+1}$.
+The bottom of the row is covered by a path starting from $b_1^{i, 0}$ and the top of the row is covered by a path starting at $v \in T^{i}$ after the skipped gadget and ending at $a_{k+2}^{i,n+1}$.

 Finally, we have the following claim about $G'$ that follows by construction.